 Recently, I spoke to a renowned serial entrepreneur who confessed to jotting down a partnership agreement on the back of a cocktail napkin in a bar.
 The two were friends and thought nothing could go wrong.
 Well, the agreement blew up after a few years.
 Fortunately, the two found a middle ground and were able to sort out their differences and continue, but it could have ended up much worse.

 I’ve been a ghostwriter for two decades.
 I learned long ago that it is vital to have a good, clear ghostwriting contract.
-That way you and your writer know what to expect, and there can’t be misunderstandings down the line.
+That way you and your client know what to expect, and there can’t be misunderstandings down the line.

 If you’re a professional writer, I highly recommend you hire a lawyer.
 Ask him or her to create a good basic template, which you can adjust depending on the parameters of a particular project.
 It’s well worth the cost to make sure your contract says what you think it says!

 While some projects are so small you might feel they don’t really require a contract.
 I would still advise you to put your agreements in writing in some fashion.
 An email can sometime suffice.

 The first paragraph of my contract includes my company name and the name of the client, as well as the effective date of the contract.
 Later, I include the four major milestones, along with their deadlines.